 Procedure for Requesting Accommodations:

-Students must self-disclose to the director of ACCESS in a timely and reasonable manner.
+Students must self-disclose to the Student Success Center in a timely and reasonable manner.
 The amount of time considered appropriate depends on the nature of accommodations being sought.
 Certain accommodations may require significant time to arrange and provide.

 2. Submit Documentation

-Submit to the director of ACCESS current documentation – ideally within the last three years.
+Submit to the SSC current documentation – ideally within the last three years.
 Documentation should include certain elements:

 Acceptable documentation would include current medical reports or a recent IEP or 504 plan in combination with a Comprehensive Evaluation Report.
 The documentation you provide may require further support and/or additional evaluations for determination of eligibility.
 Any costs incurred for additional evaluations are the responsibility of the student.